Nine-year-old boy brutally murders his infant sister. Mother driven mad by the crime.

 The Broadside

-Undated, and offering a verse account alone, this Thomas Birt sheet is headed Full particulars of the cruel and horrid murder At Westmill, near Huntingford, Hertford, by Wm.
+Undated, and offering a verse account alone, this Thomas Birt sheet is headed Full particulars of the cruel and horrid murder At Westmill, near Buntingford, Hertford, by Wm.
 Games, a boy eight years old, On the body of his little Sister.
 There's no illustration, but some care's been taken in varying the size of type in this headline and spacing it out over seven centred lines to make it look as attractive as possible.

 The Ballad